 Cooperation criteria Description Joint Development Obligatory (max 100 characters).
 Please insert a short description and confirm that the project proposal was jointly developed.
-Joint Implementation Obligatory (max.100 characters).
+Obligators (green 400 planesters) Discontinuity Joint Implementation Obligatory (max.100 characters).
 Please insert a short description and confirm that the project activities will be jointly implemented, the outputs and results commonly achieved.
 Joint Staffing Optional (max.100 characters).
 If ticked, please insert a short description and confirm that this principle will be met.
 Joint Financing Optional (max 100 characters).
 If ticked, please insert a short description and confirm that all partners contribute to the project budget.